OracleMichael/OIC_WORKSHOP/ATTENDEE_MATERIALS/README.md

 ### **Step 2: Create the FTP Connection**

 Here you will connect to the embedded file server on OIC.
 You may read more about it in [this blog post](https://blogs.oracle.com/integration/embedded-file-server-sftp-in-oracle-integration).
 1. In order to connect to the FTP server, you will need the **FTP Server Host Address** and **FTP Server Port** of the embedded file server on OIC.
-Navigate to your OIC home page (see step 1.1.1), click the hamburger menu in the upper left corner, then select **Settings > File Server > Settings**.
+Navigate to your OIC home page, click the hamburger menu in the upper left corner, then select **Settings > File Server > Settings**.
 2. While the settings are loading, open a new tab and navigate to your OIC home page.
 Click the hamburger menu in the upper left corner and select **Integrations > Connections**.
 Once again, **create** a connection, then after the dialog box pops up, search for `FTP` and select the `FTP` adapter.
 3. In the wizard, give the connection a name and leave the other options at their default.
 We recommend that you add your name to the connection name to differentiate it from connections created by other workshop attendees.
 Then click **Create**.
 4. Perform the following: